Caltech-IPAC/Montage/README.md

 is Python support for the latter (It has also been used in web/Javascript applications).

-Montage was funded from 2002 to 2005 by the National Aeronautics and Space Administration's Earth Science Technology Office, Computation Technologies Project, under Cooperative Agreement Number NCC5-626 between NASA and the California Institute of Technology.
-The Montage distribution includes an adaptation of the MOPEX algorithm developed at the Spitzer Science Center.
-Montage is now funded by the National Science Foundation under Award Number NSF ACI-1440620.
+Montage is funded by the National Science Foundation under Grant Numbers ACI-1440620 and ACI-1642453., and was previously funded by the National Aeronautics and Space Administration's Earth Science Technology Office, Computation Technologies Project, under Cooperative Agreement Number NCC5-626 between NASA and the California Institute of Technology.